xeolabs/xeolabs.github.com/_posts/2014-7-24-scenejs-reflection.md

 * From left to right, the ```intensity``` factors are 1.0, 0.4, 0.2 and 0.05, respectively.
 * Note how all the tanks have different amounts of relection, but the same amount of specularity.
-* Click *SHOW CODE* on the example for source code.
+* Click *Source code* on the example for source code.

 ## Material specularity